leo-cao/Install-TensorFlow-GPU-RTX5060/README.md

 tf.test.gpu_device_name()
 ```

-The output should confirm the `NVIDIA GeForce RTX 5060', appearing similar to this:
+The output should confirm the **NVIDIA GeForce RTX 5060**, appearing similar to this:

 ```Plaintext
 Successfully opened dynamic library cudart64_110.dll